-The Board/Audit Committee likewise discussed, approved, and authorized to engage the services of SGV & Co in non-audit work for the independent Third Party Vulnerability Assessment and Penetration Testing in 2019, independent review of PFRS 9 expected credit loss model in 2018 and independent validation of votes in the annual stockholders' meeting.
+The Board/Audit Committee likewise discussed, approved, and authorized the engagement of the services of SGV & Co in non-audit work for the independent Third Party Vulnerability Assessment and Penetration Testing in 2019, independent review of PFRS 9 expected credit loss model in 2018 and independent validation of votes in the annual stockholders' meeting.
 Payment for these services are included under All Other Fees.

-The Bank's Audit Committee, which is composed of Messrs.
-Alberto S. Yao (Chairman), Joaquin T. Dee, and Philip S.L.
-Tsai, approves the audit fees and fees for non-audit services of external auditors, as emphasized in Article H.3.b.b of the Audit Committee Charter.
+The Bank's Audit Committee approved the audit fees and fees for non-audit services of external auditors, as emphasized in Article H.3.b.b of the Audit Committee Charter.
+The Audit Committee is currently composed of Messrs.
+Alberto S. Yao (Chairman) and Joaquin T. Dee, and Ms. Margarita L. San Juan.